This post may contain affiliate links. Learn more.

 They may also be of a higher quality, although there’s no guarantee of that.
 It’s often a safe bet to choose a name brand, but you can also find many quality watches made by lesser-known companies.

-The 14 best affordable men’s watches for men in 2020
+The 14 best affordable men’s watches for men

 - Shock resistance